Home

 figure

-Figure L: all distance-curves for the row, with the lower envelope highlighted
+Figure L: All distance-curves for the row, with the lower envelope highlighted

 For a given x (let’s say x=4), we can look at the lower envelope and find which is the current “best” distance-curve.
 With this, we know which pivot point to use to have the minimum distance.